 Ensure that the figures on the Salary Detail tab match those on the Budget Narrative tab.

-The amount included in the program budget should only be the percentage of the Full Time Equivalent (FTE’s) providing direct services for this program in order to successfully complete contract outcomes.
+The amount included in the program budget should only be the percentage of the Full Time Equivalent (FTE’s) providing direct services for this program.

 Examples of administrative positions not to be included on the salary detail form as a direct expense and are considered to be administrative/indirect positions as a general rule are staff in finance, human resources, information technology, administrative support, executive directors, or positions at a level higher than program director.
 Including these positions as a direct expense must be pre-approved.